German Peasants' War: Battle of Königshofen

-At Königshofen, on 2 June, peasant commanders Wendel Hipfler and Georg Metzler had set camp outside of town.
+At Königshofen, on 2 June, peasant commanders Wendel Hipler and Georg Metzler had set camp outside of town.
 Upon identifying two squadrons of League and Alliance horse approaching on each flank, now recognized as a dangerous Truchsess strategy, they redeployed the wagon-fort and guns to the hill above the town.
 Having learned how to protect themselves from a mounted assault, peasants assembled in four massed ranks behind their cannon, but in front of their wagon-fort, intended to protect them from a rear attack.
 The peasant gunnery fired a salvo at the League advanced horse, which attacked them on the left.
 The Truchsess' infantry made a frontal assault, but without waiting for his foot soldiers to engage, he also ordered an attack on the peasants from the rear.
 As the knights hit the rear ranks, panic erupted among the peasants.
 Hipler and Metzler fled with the master gunners.
 Two thousand reached the nearby woods, where they re-assembled and mounted some resistance.
 In the chaos that followed, the peasants and the mounted knights and infantry conducted a pitched battle.
 By nightfall only 600 peasants remained.
 The Truchsess ordered his army to search the battlefield, and the soldiers discovered approximately 500 peasants who had feigned death.
 The battle is also called the Battle of the Turmberg, for a watch-tower on the field.